-In the past three years, we have begun transitioning from Boers with the addition of Kikos to our herd.
-The herd now includes three Kiko bucks, as well as a number of purebred and percentage Kiko does and doelings.
+During the past several years, we transitioned from Boers to Kikos.
+The herd now includes two purebred, registered Kiko bucks, as well as a number of purebred and percentage Kiko does and doelings.
 This change over was done primarily to develop a herd that can more easily handle the constant challenge of parasites in goats.

-This summer, we expanded our Kiko and Kiko cross herd.
-In July, we purchased a group of five does and their doelings to add to our breeding herd.
+In July 2012, we purchased a group of five does and their doelings to add to our breeding herd.
 The does are a mix of Kiko, Spanish/Kiko, and Savannah.
-Most recently, we brought in a group of purebred registered and purebred commercial Kiko doelings and a new purebred registered Kiko buckling from the "Goats Unlimited" herd in Tennessee.
-The addition of all these new animals should bring some interesting new bloodlines to the herd!
-In future years, we intend to be able to offer quality purebred as well as commercial Kiko and Kiko crossbred breeding stock to interested buyers.
-We have been very happy with the results of transitioning to Kikos, having now seen for ourselves the increased parasite resistance in their offspring.
+In August 2012, we brought in a group of purebred registered and purebred commercial Kiko doelings and a new purebred registered Kiko buckling from the "Goats Unlimited" herd in Tennessee.
+In September 2013, we added three purebred Pape Spanish does to the herd.
+The above groups of does all kidded in March 2014 and have added some interesting new bloodlines and colors to our herd!
+We have been very happy with the results of transitioning to Kikos and Spanish, having now seen for ourselves the increased parasite resistance in their offspring.

 To help us make decisions in our breeding program, we have utilized performance testing using the program offered by Kentucky State University.
 The data we receive has been very helpful in choosing does and doelings to keep in our breeding herd.